-An enrolled student who has not registered for more than two consecutive modules/one semester and submitted a LOA request form, or returned from an approved LOA will be subject to administrative withdrawal from the program.
+An enrolled student who has not registered for two consecutive modules (one semester), submitted an LOA request form, or returned from an approved LOA will be subject to administrative withdrawal from the program.
 Refer to policy on Program Leave of Absence for administrative withdrawal procedure.
-Students who have been administratively withdrawn and wish to continue their program of study will be required to apply for readmission and meet the admission and curriculum requirements in effect at the time.
+Students who have been administratively withdrawn and wish to continue their program of study will be required to apply for readmission.
+If accepted, students must meet the admission and curriculum requirements in effect at the time.